Includeable minimal operating system for C++

 EDIT: I see, their GH page actually uses this term, but this landing page does not.

-• VikingCoder 10 months ago
+• VikingCoder a year ago

 Reminds me of Cosmopolitan C Compiler / Actually Portable Executables.

-• snowAbstraction 10 months ago
+• snowAbstraction a year ago

 This 2016 podcast discusses this in depth: https://cppcast.com/alfred-bratterud/

-• erichocean 10 months ago
+• erichocean a year ago

 There's almost no reason to do anything weird with operating systems today, because you can run Linux on a single core of your multi-core machine, and your app at full throttle (no context switching) on the remaining cores.